 If you do this, your air will be fresher than a kitten’s whisker.
 Bonus points for using your newfound zest for life to fill your home with the smell of freshly baked cookies.

 Best Air Purifiers for Cat Litter

-We’ve laid out 4 great options for air filters that keep your home feeling like you cat poops on the toilet like a human.
-Personally, I’m a bit of a tech-loving germ-o-phobe, and after spending unprecedented amounts of time researching and testing the best air purifiers for cat litter & litter box odors, I decided the Molekule was the right choice for our home (we have one Pro in the living area, one Mini in the bedroom and a Mini in the laundry room near the litter box).
+We’ve laid out 4 great options for air filters that keep your home smelling like your cat poops on the toilet and flushes like a human.
+Personally, I’m a bit of a tech-loving germ-o-phobe, and after spending unprecedented amounts of time researching and testing the best air purifiers for cat litter & litter box odors, I decided the Molekule was the right choice for our home (we have one Pro in the living area, one Mini in the bedroom and another Mini in the laundry room near the litter box).
 Armed with the information in this article, you’ll be able to make the right choice for your household.